The woman who watched 300 executions

 For 12 years - first as a newspaper reporter, then as a spokesperson for the Texas Department of Criminal Justice (TDCJ) - it was part of Lyons' job to witness every execution carried out by the state.

-Between 2000 and 2012, Lyons saw almost 300 men and woman die on the gurney, violent lives being brought to a peaceful conclusion, two needles trumping the damage done.
+Between 2000 and 2012, Lyons saw almost 300 men and women die on the gurney, violent lives being brought to a peaceful conclusion, two needles trumping the damage done.

 Lyons witnessed her first execution when she was 22.
 After seeing Javier Cruz die, she wrote in her journal: "I was completely fine with it.
 Am I supposed to be upset?"